rahi20/library-management-system/README.md

-# libri - A Library Management System
+# libri - A Book Rental System